My Freshly Hatched Shell In The GD Loft

 - Sanding Block: As stated, I used a small piece of wood with a piece of rubber glued to it.
 It was big enough to get the job done with the delicacy and firmness required.
 But this method is no good on concave areas

 - A Piece of Copper or Rubber Pipe: I had an issue with some convex and concave areas.
 The sanding block is too flat for anything concave and not ideal for convex: the Stanley blade techniques could grab in awkward areas and a file is long and usually too flat to be of any use.
 And in some cases, plain old handheld wet & dry was too fiddly.
 So I wrapped a piece of wet & dry around a 15 x 50 mm piece of pipe and used it like a spoke-shave.
 This provided a firm but flexible sanding edge which contoured to the body thus providing the control I required

 - Just plain old wet & Dry: Used during most methods and was very effective.
 Tacitly, this was very good as the flatting surface contoured with what needed doing.

 Untouched flash line and gel coat default shine

-(The white bits are sticky-tape glue stuck to the body)
+(The white bits is sticky-tape glue stuck to the body)

 Work in Progress